chrisza4/playgrounds/ios-subviews/TestSubViews/README.md

 Very simple things, try to put multiple subview from multiple XIB into one view

-There are main viewController, BlueView and RedViewใ
+There are main viewController, BlueView and RedView.

 I found that Swift way to integrate programmatically subview from XIB into larger view is kinda messy, so I wrote `loadViewFromNibIntoSubview` instead.